What Is Data Migration? Types, Strategy, and Best Practices

 What is data migration?

-Types of data assets involved
+Types of data assets involved in migration

 - Structured data: Relational databases like MySQL, PostgreSQL, and spreadsheets.